 Did you or your company produce great instruction, information, user support, or promotional content for the web, multiple platforms and mobile devices?
 Was the content substantially revised within 24 months prior to September 1 of the current year?
 Help us recognize the best among us.

 The STC Regional TechComm Competition (New York, Philadelphia, Atlanta and Rochester) will open for entries starting September 6, 2016.
-The Deadline for submission for all entries (online and print) is on Friday, 6:00 pm EST (UTC-5) October 28, 2016.
+The Deadline for submission for all entries (online and print) has been extended to Monday, 6:00 pm EST (UTC-5) October 31, 2016.

 Why should you enter?

 - Winners receive awards and tangible recognition of achievement

 - All entrants receive detailed evaluations from the judges; this objective peer evaluation supports continuous improvement

 - Awardees validate their methods and earn visibility

 The competition is open to anyone (student or professional) who produces technical communication, training, or content for the web and other devices.
 Membership in the Society for Technical Communication (STC) is not a requirement and you don't have to belong to the STC New York, Philadelphia, Atlanta or Rochester chapters.
 You may enter work as a team, an individual or on behalf of a colleague.